Skip to main content

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include an introduction to the study of the roots, origins and challenges of the initial period of the Pentecostal movement.
-Particular attention will be paid to the different Pentecostal currents that have impacted the Americas.
+Major topics include an introduction to the study of the roots, origins and challenges of the initial period of the Pentecostal movement as well as different Pentecostal currents that have impacted the Americas.

 Credit recommendation: